CoinPayments API Documentation

 string

-Array of objects (items)
+Array of objects (payout-overrides)

 Responses